 Hazel enjoyed the volunteer work she did for all of the organizations she served.
 The Houghs’ evenings were filled with events at the Palladium, American Stage, the Florida Orchestra, the MFA, the Dali, Canterbury (where all their grandchildren graduated), various Board meetings, and dinners with friends and family.
 They loved to travel; they spent time in Aspen every summer for over 30 years, refreshing themselves with the daily classical music, and they travelled worldwide with SIBF (the Society of International Business Fellows), in support of economic freedom.
 She was a devoted wife, mother, grandmother, friend, and enthusiastic supporter of the St. Petersburg community.
 She will be deeply missed.

 In lieu of flowers, gifts may be made to any of the organizations mentioned above or to the Cathedral Church of St. Peter.
 A public gathering to visit with family will be held at the Palladium on Wednesday, August 14th from 5:30-7:30pm.
-A memorial service followed by a Reception will be held at the Cathedral Church of St. Peter on Saturday, August 17 at 10:00am.To send flowers to the family of Hazel Hough, please visit Tribute Store
+A memorial service followed by a Reception will be held at the Cathedral Church of St. Peter on Saturday, August 17 at 10:00am.To send flowers to the family or plant a tree in memory of Hazel Hough, please visit Tribute Store